openshift-labs/lab-kafka-operator/workshop/content/exercises/04-using-kafka.md

    --topic example-cli
 ```

-We can verify that the topic we have created programatically by running this application also exists as a `KafkaTopic` resource:
+We can verify that the topic we have created programatically (`example-cli`) by running this application also exists as a `KafkaTopic` resource:

 ```execute
 oc get kafkatopics